DaimyoHub/KawaLang/README.md

   - **Constructing a calling environment**
-    During the whole development of the type checker, I dealt with "linear environments", more precisely, class instances were not seen as objects linked with an environment representing its attributes, but as simple variables, and to access their attributes, I had to make them visible in the environement contaning the object.
+    During the whole development of the type checker, I dealt with "linear environments", more precisely, class instances were not seen as objects linked with an environment representing their attributes, but as simple variables, and to access their attributes, I had to make them visible in the environement contaning the object.
 It was not a good design and I later decided to make things more accessible for the interpreter development.